-Long-term effects of cocaine use have significant impacts on the body.
+Long-term effects of cocaine addiction have significant impacts on the body.
 While often associated with a brief euphoric high, prolonged use can lead to profound and lasting consequences on both the body and brain.
 Chronic abuse disrupts brain chemistry, damages the heart, and causes severe psychological complications.
 This guide explores the extensive damage caused by long-term cocaine use, backed by research-based evidence from authoritative sources.

-Neurological and Cognitive Impact
+Neurological and Cognitive Effects of Cocaine Use

 Long-term cocaine use disrupts the balance of neurotransmitters in the brain, particularly dopamine, which plays a crucial role in mood regulation, motivation, and pleasure.
 Over time, this imbalance can result in: